A Bayesian - Deep Learning model for estimating Covid-19 evolution in Spain

-Finally, the structure of the network can be further complicated by connecting an LSTM network which analyzes sequences in the order $1,\ldots,t-1,t$ with another LSTM network that analyze sequences in the opposite order $t,t-1,\ldots,1$.
-These types of architectures are called bidirectional LSTM, are used for Artificial Intelligence (AI) language understanding and speaking, described, for instance in \cite{wollmer2010bidirectional} and implemented into Google Tensor Flow.
+The structure of the network can be further complicated by connecting an LSTM network that analyzes sequences in the order $1,\ldots,t-1,t$ with another LSTM network that analyzes sequences in the opposite order $t,t-1,\ldots,1$.
+These types of architectures are called bidirectional LSTM.
+They are used for Artificial Intelligence (AI) language understanding and speaking, described, for instance, in \cite{wollmer2010bidirectional} and implemented in Google Tensor Flow.

+To account for spatial relations, the output of the Bidirectional LSTM is further connected among the $S$ series, one per region, by a dense layer which is a layer of all connected nodes.
+This assures that, if there exists a correlation between region dynamics, this is properly accounted into the model.
+Note that the model can look at correlation dynamics, not just correlations among time series.
+That is, if in one region cases are increasing or decreasing in some way, this could be correlated with the dynamics of cases in other regions.

-Finally, if we let $Y$ being as a vector of $S\times 3$ time series each one with length $T$ and $X$ as the corresponding vector of past (future) values of $Y$, then once $\mathbf{w}$ have been estimated (namely the network has been trained), we end up in having the guess, $\widehat{y}_{tsj}$, of the mode of $Pr(Y_{tsj}|\mathcal{F}_{t-1})$ in \eqref{eqpp} as the bidirectional LSTM model jointly considers past evolution of the Covid-19 in Spain.
+Finally, if we let $Y$ being as a vector of $S$ time series each one with length $T$ and $X$ the corresponding vector of past (future, depending on the direction) values of $Y$ each of length 14 days.
+We use a window time of 14 days to predict the next $d \geq 1$ days ahead.
+Once $\mathbf{w}$ have been estimated (i.e., the network has been trained), we end up in having the guess, $\widehat{y}_{ts}$, of the mode of $Pr(Y_{ts}|\mathcal{F}_{t-1})$ in \eqref{eqpp} as the bidirectional LSTM model jointly considers the past evolution of the Covid-19 in Spain.